AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/5.class-lifecycles/README.md

 }
 ```

-📌 Runs only once per component lifetime.
+This runs exactly once per component's lifetime - right after the first render.

-## 2️⃣ componentDidUpdate(prevProps, prevState)
+## componentDidUpdate

-### When it runs:
-➡️ After every re-render caused by props or state changes
-➡️ Not on the initial render
+This one runs after every re-render, but NOT on the initial render.
+It gets called with the previous props and previous state as arguments, which is super important.

-### What it's for:
+Here's what it's useful for:

-- Responding to prop changes
+- Reacting to prop changes
 - Making API calls when certain data changes
 - Updating the DOM after state changes

-**Important:**
-You must compare previous values, or you can cause infinite loops.
+But here's the critical thing - you MUST compare previous values, otherwise you can create infinite loops:

 ```jsx
 class Counter extends React.Component {